The course is an elective for BA South and Southeast Asian Studies

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 To be announced at the start of the semester.
 No prior preparation required.
-A commitment to read deeply and participate in the class is required.

 Enrolment through uSis is mandatory.